googleinterns/step9-2020/README.md

 ## Usage
 The webapp is split into three main pages: search, data visualization, and language analysis.
 ![splash page](https://github.com/googleinterns/step9-2020/blob/master/readme_files/Screen%20Shot%202020-08-07%20at%206.25.17%20PM.png)
+Ever wonder how many candidates like to flex their wrestling prowess?
+Just search for it!
 ![wrestling search result with filter](https://github.com/googleinterns/step9-2020/blob/master/readme_files/Screen%20Shot%202020-08-07%20at%206.31.33%20PM.png)
 You can also generate word clouds of search results to see what the overall language looks like.
 ![word cloud sample](https://github.com/googleinterns/step9-2020/blob/master/readme_files/Screen%20Shot%202020-08-07%20at%206.33.59%20PM.png)